MarlinFirmware/Configurations/config/examples/delta/Velleman/K8800-Bilinear/README.md

 - The calibration and bed levelling are more thorough and appear more accurate, although they are slower.
 - There are far fewer head-to-bed crashes
 - Providing that lubrication is adequate, belt slippage seems to be entirely eliminated.
-- When using the UBL version, bed adhesion is far superior, even with the stock supplied BuildTak.
+- When using the UBL variant, bed adhesion is far superior, even with the stock supplied BuildTak.

 ## WARNINGS